Forensic Examination of Firearms, Bullets, Shells and Cartridges

 Last updated:

-Firearm identification is the second bullet of UGC-NET Forensic Science Unit V, and it is the workhorse topic of the entire unit.
-The syllabus asks you to recall how a fired bullet or spent case is matched back to a single weapon, what marks the weapon leaves behind, and how the comparison microscope converts those marks into a court-admissible conclusion.
-NTA tests this bullet through MCQs on Goddard's comparison microscope (1925), land and groove counts on common service arms, the named mark families on a cartridge case, and the AFTE conclusion scale.
-Expect at least one question per cycle from this bullet.
+Firearm identification addresses how a fired bullet or spent case is matched back to a single weapon, what marks the weapon leaves behind, and how the comparison microscope converts those marks into a court-admissible conclusion.
+Central reference points are Calvin Goddard's comparison microscope (1925), land and groove counts on common service arms, the named mark families on a cartridge case, and the AFTE conclusion scale.

-Treat the topic as three parallel workflows.
-One workflow examines the bullet (rifling impressions, striations).
-One examines the spent case (firing pin, breech face, extractor, ejector, chamber marks).
-One handles shotgun pellets, wads and shot cups separately because smoothbore barrels do not impart rifling.
-Bind all three with the same instrument (the side-by-side comparison microscope) and the same end-point (an AFTE-scale conclusion that has to survive cross-examination under the Bharatiya Sakshya Adhiniyam 2023).
-The book chapters on firearm injuries and tool marks cover the wound and surface-mark sides of the same casework.
+The examination divides into three parallel workflows: bullet examination (rifling impressions, striations); spent case examination (firing pin, breech face, extractor, ejector, chamber marks); and shotgun evidence (pellets, wads, shot cups) handled separately because smoothbore barrels do not impart rifling.
+All three converge on the same instrument, the side-by-side comparison microscope, and the same endpoint, an AFTE-scale conclusion capable of surviving cross-examination under the Bharatiya Sakshya Adhiniyam 2023.
+Adjacent topics covering firearm injuries and tool marks address the wound and surface-mark dimensions of the same casework.

 - Class characteristics